duthied/Free-Friendika/doc/FAQ.md

 You can also add video and audio files to posts.
 However, instead of a direct upload you have to use one of the following methods:

-1. Add the video or audio link of a hoster (Youtube, Vimeo, Soundcloud and anyone else with oembed/opengraph-support).
+1. Add the video or audio link of a hoster (YouTube, Vimeo, Soundcloud and anyone else with oembed/opengraph-support).
 Videos will be shown with a preview image you can click on to start.
 SoundCloud directly inserts a player to your post.

 2. If you have your own server, you can upload multimedia files via FTP and insert the URL.